How British funding of our essential services has worked since Thatcher in the 80s

 Life is a daily struggle for so many who do not have time to really think about 'tomorrow'.

 Perhaps we should change our school system.
 Instead of sex education in primary schools we should teach politics - erm - Sex - politics.
 Both can produce unwanted results.
+Forget it

 Perhaps the politicians have got it right.
 We do have short term memories -er - er - Ivanhoe.